gluster/glusterdocs/Administrator Guide/Performance Tuning.md

     # gluster volume set <volname> performance.qr-cache-timeout 600 --> 10 min recommended setting
     # gluster volume set <volname> cache-invalidation-timeout 600 --> 10 min recommended setting

 This command enables caching of the content of small file, in the client cache.
 Enabling cache invalidation ensures cache consistency.

-The total cache size, can be set using
+The total cache size can be set using

     # gluster volume set <volname> cache-size <size>

-By default, the files with size <=64KB is cached.
-To change this value
+By default, the files with size `<=64KB` are cached.
+To change this value:

     # gluster volume set <volname> performance.cache-max-file-size <size>

+Note that the `size` arguments use SI unit suffixes, e.g. `64KB` or `2MB`.